 Serving Suggestions

-Spinach and ricotta stuffed shells pair wonderfully with various side dishes.
-A simple side salad with mixed greens or a classic Caesar salad complements the flavors of the dish beautifully.
-Homemade garlic bread is also a great accompaniment, perfect for scooping up extra marinara sauce.
-For a complete Italian feast, consider serving with roasted vegetables or a side of sautéed asparagus.
+These shells goes great with a simple green salad or a classic Caesar salad that cut through the cheesy richness.
+Homemade garlic bread is a must for scooping up extra sauce.
+For a full italian vibe, serve with roasted veggies or some sautéed asparagus.

 Nutritional Information